Let’s focus on one fact first: remote work can make your team more productive.

 Similarly, it’s your job as the leader to set communication standards.
 Should everyone be available between the hours of nine and five?
 Do you expect employees to answer their emails outside of work hours?
 (Our suggestion, don’t.)
 Though remote work makes it easy to run errands and still be productive, set the standard that your team communicates when they’ll be unavailable for hours at a time.
 It’s as simple as saying, “I’m headed to a doctor’s appointment, be back at 4!” as you leave the office.

 One thing that will drive employees up the wall is a leader who micromanages their time, then proceeds to be unclear or unpredictable.
 If you’re used to managing by observing who is at their desk and dragging people into meetings when it suits you, remote work demands that you change how you define success for your employees and yourself.

-Robert Glazer, author of How to Thrive in the Virtual Workplace, said on The ONE Thing podcast that leaders need to stop monitoring input (How many calls did you make?
+Robert Glazer, the author of How to Thrive in the Virtual Workplace, said on The ONE Thing podcast that leaders need to stop monitoring input (How many calls did you make?
 At what times?) and start monitoring output.
 (Did you hit your monthly goal of $10,000 in sales?)
-When you set clear expectations for the results your employees should achieve and assume best intent, you’ll see them hit their marks without you breathing over their shoulder.
+When you set clear expectations for the results your employees should achieve and assume the best intentions, you’ll see them hit their marks without you breathing over their shoulder.
 It’s freedom and flexibility for everyone involved.

 What does success look like?